-Since layovers are an almost unavoidable element of foreign travel, many passengers find themselves with a few hours to pass in an airport between flights.
+Since layovers are an almost unavoidable element of foreign travel, many passengers have a few hours to pass in an airport between flights.
 While these layovers may be inconvenient, lengthier layovers (think 9 hours or more).

 Why Would You Want to Include a Lengthy Layover?